vircadia/vircadia-native-core/tools/auto-tester/README.md

 * The snapshots are compared to a 'canonical' set of images that have been produced beforehand.
 * The result, if any test failed, is a zipped folder describing the failure.

-Auto-tester has 4 functions, separated into 4 tabs:
+Auto-tester has 5 functions, separated into 4 tabs:
 1. Creating tests, MD files and recursive scripts
+1. Windows task bar utility (Windows only)
+1. Running tests
-2. Evaluating the results of running tests
+1. Evaluating the results of running tests
-3. TestRail interface
+1. Web interface
-4. Windows task bar utility (Windows only)

 ## Installation
 ### Executable
 1. Download the installer by browsing to [here](<https://hifi-content.s3.amazonaws.com/nissim/autoTester/AutoTester-Installer.exe>).